thegetty/quire-docs/content/guide/figure-images.md

   media_type: youtube
 ```

+{{< q-class "box tip" >}}

-{{< q-class "box" >}}The `src` image provided in this example is a frame from the video and will be used in place of the video in the PDF and EPUB versions of your publication.
+- The `src` image provided in this example is a frame from the video and will be used in place of the video in the PDF and EPUB versions of your publication.
 In Quire this is referred to as a fallback.
 Along with the fallback image, Quire will also automatically append a link to the video following the caption.

-Like the [image labels](#labeling-figure-images) this is controlled in the project’s `config.yml` file with `videoFigureFallbackText: true`, `videoFigureFallbackTextBefore: "Watch the video at "` and `videoFigureFallbackTextAfter: "."`. {{< /q-class >}}
+    Like the [image labels](#labeling-figure-images) this is controlled in the project’s `config.yml` file with `videoFigureFallbackText: true`, `videoFigureFallbackTextBefore: "Watch the video at "` and `videoFigureFallbackTextAfter: "."`.

+{{< /q-class >}}

+{{< q-class "box tip" >}}

-{{< q-class "box" >}}Note that on YouTube, videos can be filed as “Unlisted” and this will let you embed the video, but will not include the video on your channel page, or in YouTube’s general search engine.{{< /q-class >}}
+- Note that on YouTube, videos can be filed as “Unlisted” and this will let you embed the video, but will not include the video on your channel page, or in YouTube’s general search engine.

+{{< /q-class >}}

 ## Adding Basic Figures